Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Use the UNLOAD command to upload data into Amazon Redshift.
 - [x] Use Amazon Redshift Spectrum to query files from Amazon S3.

 ### A university intends to use Amazon Kinesis Data Firehose to collect JSON-formatted batches of water quality readings in Amazon S3.
 The readings are from 50 sensors scattered across a local lake.
 Students will query the stored data using Amazon Athena to observe changes in a captured metric over time, such as water temperature or acidity.
 Interest has grown in the study, prompting the university to reconsider how data will be stored.
 Which data format and partitioning choices will MOST significantly reduce costs?
-(Choose two.)
+(Choose TWO)

 - [ ] Store the data in Apache Avro format using Snappy compression.
 - [ ] Partition the data by year, month, and day.